-Re-reading "Year of Yes" 10 years later
+Re-reading "Year of Yes" 10+ years later

-Recent reads and a few things I'm saying yes to in 2026
+Recent reads and a few things I'm saying "yes" to in 2026

-Feeling My Shelf is a monthly newsletter about books, life, and, well, life with books.
+Feeling My Shelf is a newsletter about books, life, and, well, life with books.
 Grab your favorite caffeinated beverage and get comfy.
 First up, some recent reads.

 If I Ruled the World: A Novel by Amy DuBois Barnett